 To simplify discussion, we will abuse notation and we will associate a conjunctive formula with the set of its conjuncts.
 That is:

 Similarly, $\{\Phi\backslash\varphi_i\}$ represents the specification $\Phi$ where the conjunct $\varphi_i$ is removed: \ifthenelse{\boolean{ARXIV}}{

 }{

-} \yhl{Therefore $\{\Phi\backslash\varphi_i\}$ represents a conjunctive formula.} Redundancy in specifications is fairly common in practice due to the incremental additive approach that system engineers take in the development of specifications. \yhl{Redundancy should be avoided in formal specification because it increases the overhead of the testing and verification processes.
-In addition, redundancy can be the result of incorrect translation from natural language requirement.} In the following, we consider the redundancy removal algorithm provided in \cite{ChocklerS09} for LTL formulas and we extend it to support MITL formulas.
+} Therefore $\{\Phi\backslash\varphi_i\}$ represents a conjunctive formula.
+Redundancy in specifications \yhl{can appear} in practice due to the incremental approach that system engineers take in the development of specifications.
+Redundancy should be avoided in formal specifications because it increases the overhead of the testing and verification processes.
+In addition, redundancy can be the result of incorrect translation from \yhl{natural language requirements.} In the following, we consider the redundancy removal algorithm provided in \cite{ChocklerS09} for LTL formulas and we extend it to support MITL formulas.

 \begin{definition}[Redundancy of Specification] A conjunct $\varphi_i$ is redundant with respect to $\Phi$ if

 \end{definition}